A Guide to Competitive Intelligence

 You can find competitive intelligence in a multitude of places.
 When researching a competitor, you can look at their online presence, such as their website, blog, or social media accounts.
 Not only can you learn information about the company’s products, positioning, and marketing strategy, but you can also learn key insights about audience engagement.

-Industry resources can also help you gain valuable information for competitive analysis, such as industry report filings or publically available quarterly reports.
+Industry resources can also help you gain valuable information for competitive analysis, such as industry report filings or publicly available quarterly reports.
 Additionally, you can find various tools and software available to help you track competitive intelligence and gather it automatically, such as by tracking social media engagement.

 Who uses competitive intelligence?